memosasoft/image-hunter/README.md

 **Image-Miner**

 Image-Miner is an AI project.
 It is evolving very quickly.
 It has new features that enable users to search the net in BAZOOKA mode.
 You can spider hundreds of websites for a quick summary and for image retrieval needs.
 I added many web interfaces view giving the scrapper the ability to search a subject through a basic image search.

-The interface is in developpement and will be use Javascript.
+The interface is in developpement and will use Javascript.
+I want an advance image viewing interface.

+If you have suggestion I am very open personne.

+Also welcome any help in the project.
+This is a learning project.

+**OPTIMAL CONFIG**

-The scrapper does an excellent job when it downloads everything flag is active
+The scraper-spider does an excellent job when it downloads everything flag is active

 DOWNLOAD_EVERYTHING = ON